-One of the stated aims of schools in line with the National Curriculum / Curriculum for Excellence is to prepare pupils for the opportunities, experiences and responsibilities of adult life.
+One of the stated aims of the curriculum in our schools is to prepare pupils for the opportunities, experiences and responsibilities of adult life.
 To achieve this, pupils spend time out of school learning to use public facilities, to behave in a socially acceptable way, to enjoy themselves, to improve their independent living skills, work experience, transition visits and to encourage inclusion.